 Upsides and downsides to drone delivery

-Not only do delivery drones help reduce the carbon footprint brought on by excess fuel, but they can reach hard-to-access, rural areas that commercial vehicles are unable to get to.
+Not only do delivery drones help reduce the carbon footprint brought on by excess fuel, but they can reach areas that commercial vehicles are unable to drive through.
 These capabilities can prove very beneficial for bottom-line costs, customer expansion in previously hard-to-reach areas, and even the environment.

 And yet, delivery drones are still substantially limited by weight restrictions, package sizes, and the infrastructural complexities of urban areas, to name a few examples.
 Moreover, their limitations don’t even begin to account for other restrictions.
-Are drones to be entrusted with fragile or expensive packages?
+Can drones be trusted with fragile or expensive packages?
 How do you keep them safe from onlookers who may anticipate them as a threat?
 And what of satellites and heavily-wired areas that could jeopardize the delivery drone altogether?

 With these restrictions in mind, it’s evident that a delivery drone can’t take the place of the beloved truck driver.
 What it can do, however, is serve as a tech-savvy assistant.

 Drones can provide assistance, but they can’t replace truck drivers

 A recent study found that 70 percent of consumers would rather speak to a human customer service representative than engage with a chatbot or virtual or digital customer service representative.
 Drones may not outwardly appear as customer service representatives, but they are delivering a service to customers when they deliver packages.

 Additionally, a Pew Recent Center survey asked a group of Americans what their beliefs were on personal and commercial drones being permitted to fly through U.S. airspace.
 A whopping 63 percent of the Americans surveyed said they thought operating with drones would be a change for the worse.
 This number reflects the adjustment period that will be required for consumers to grow increasingly comfortable with this system of technology.